-This article contains affiliate Links (info on the Disclosure page).
+This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

-About the Caerlaverock Castle
+Why visit the Caerlaverock Castle in South Scotland?

 Caerlaverock is one of the most unique castles in Scotland, and one of my favorite (see my list).